cemkazim/TMDbApp/README.md

 ## Principles

-- Developed without the use of storyboard.
+- Developed without the use of Storyboard.
 Programmatic components were used instead.
 In this way, it has reached a structure that can be readable, reusable and codable.
 - Alamofire integrated for API queries.
 - SDWebImage integrated for asynchronous images.
 - It is written MVVM architecture.